+44 (0)20 7822 1200

 - Fatal accident claim arising from rollaway on HGV site (High Court, QBD, ongoing);

-- Claim for £500,000 for lifelong knee injuries arising from alleged defective highway (ongoing);
+- High value claim for lifelong knee injuries arising from alleged defective highway (ongoing);

 - Claim arising from serious fall down stairs at restaurant causing moderately severe brain injury (ongoing);